Chicago Housing Market Update

 Longer Term Outlook Chicago Realtors

 This long term projection of house prices by Realtors shows strong optimism about the housing market.
-In this chart, Realtors predict strong growth, with even the most pessimistic rosy about 2019 to 2020 and beyond.
+In this chart, Realtors predict strong growth, with even the most pessimistic rosy about 2021 and beyond.
 And since Chicago is playing catch up economically and with manufacturing returning from China, Chicago has huge potential for growth.

 New Home Construction in Chicago